Why be Bayesian?

 TLDR

 This post is intended to be a high-level discussion of the merits and challenges of applied Bayesian statistics.
 It is intended to help the reader answer: Is it worth me learning Bayesian statistics? or Should I look into using Bayesian statistics in my project?
-Maths, code and technical details have all been left out.
+No maths or code in this post.

 Bayes